“The only source of knowledge is experience.” – Albert Einstein

 Many business owners spend the vast majority of their working life never once thinking about how to sell their business.
-They are rightfully concerned with operating and hopefully growing their business, and correctly focus their energy into creating a successful business.
-Once it is actually time to execute their exit strategy, many sellers that do not have a family member or employee to buy or take over the business may not know where to turn.
-Such business owners should carefully select an experienced business broker and heed their advice concerning the potential asking price of the business as well as the manner in which the sale will be conducted.
-Only professional business brokers have the requisite experience of having actually brokered business sales and the resulting accumulated knowledge necessary to properly advise potential business sellers of the entire business sale process.
+They are rightfully concerned with operating and growing their business.
+Once it is actually time to execute their exit strategy, many business owners that do not have a family member or employee to buy or take over the business may not know where to turn.
+Such business owners should carefully select an experienced business broker and heed their advice concerning the potential asking price of their business as well as the manner in which the sale will be conducted.
+Only professional business brokers with the requisite experience of having actually brokered business sales should advise business owners of the sale process.

 - It takes experience and specialized knowledge in order to properly price a business for sale.

 - Some potential business sellers may seek a formal business appraisal.

 - This is often costly, however, and is usually done only when there is a buy-out between two business partners or when ordered by a court.

 - It is far more common for a potential business seller to receive a free business evaluation from a trustworthy business broker.

 - The business broker should not charge up front fees, should publicly display their own current business listings, and should have an online presence suitable for review.